A Clinical Team that Delivers the Highest Quality

 Being misdiagnosed with a psychiatric disorder can be one of the most horrific experiences someone can go through, and it can take years to re-correct the issue.
 We get it right so that you can get feeling better and moving forward.

-Our therapist, Dr. Gary Becker, is a decorated veteran and has a wealth of experience treating those who’ve had past trauma or are currently experiencing symptoms of PTSD.
+Our therapist has a wealth of experience treating those who’ve had past trauma or are currently experiencing symptoms of PTSD.
 He was on staff at the EAP for Boeing, worked as a staff therapist for Anheuser Busch employees, and has also treated many veterans and first responders.

 Our psychiatrist, Dr. Franco Sicuro, has been the principal investigator for numerous drug clinical trials in the St. Louis area across different phases — including schizophrenia, alzheimer’s, and ketamine treatments for major depression.
 His pharmacological knowledge in the field of mental health is unmatched.
 Having been a staff psychiatrist at SSM DePaul Hospital, he has provided mental health care for young adults all the way up to geriatric patients.